Aliases for SLC35B2 Gene

 GeneCards Summary for SLC35B2 Gene

 SLC35B2 (Solute Carrier Family 35 Member B2) is a Protein Coding gene.
 Diseases associated with SLC35B2 include Chromosome 13Q14 Deletion Syndrome and Cll/Sll.
-Among its related pathways are Glycosaminoglycan metabolism and Phase II conjugation.
+Among its related pathways are Phase II conjugation and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include signal transducer activity and 3-phosphoadenosine 5-phosphosulfate transmembrane transporter activity.
 An important paralog of this gene is SLC35B1.

 UniProtKB/Swiss-Prot for SLC35B2 Gene